jkhin/YapeCodeChallenge/README.md

 # YapeTestChallenge

-Requested by: Oswaldo Miguel Ortega Montero from Yape Recruitment Team
+Requested by Oswaldo Miguel Ortega Montero from Yape Recruitment Team and developed by Joel Colmenares
-Author: Joel Colmenares

 ## Languages, libraries and tools used